HelifeWeb/mattisdalleau.com-admin/README.md

 - whoami
 - drone

-Then you can connect in ssh to your machine to forward the port 9000 to your local machine to connect to the portainer UI.
-(Or you can setup a VPN using openvpn to connect to your server).
-I would highly discourage you to expose the portainer UI to the internet in any way.

-Make also sure that your portainer service is not exposed to the internet otherwise you may need to add asap a firewall to your server.
+Make also sure that your portainer service is not exposed wihtout auth

+Then if you do not care to turn off the other ports of your machine it would be a good idea to only allow `80 443 22` ports

 ```bash
 # if you use ufw you can use this script to allow only 80/443/22 and disallow everything else